Frequently Asked Questions (FAQs)

 • Compare both levels after 24 hours.

-• If the outside Mark is greater than the inside Mark, then you have a leak.
+• If the outside mark is greater than the inside mark, you have a leak.

 • Environmental conditions (i.e. Wind)